PhaethonPsychis/gagabank/Metaverse Lands Vision Tickets.md

 ### The MetaCity

-# The MLV community-organized conference
+# The MLV launcing event

 # The MLV Decentralized Work Group